VaclavDedik/jboss-seam/examples/wiki/README.txt

 - Start (if you haven't done so already) JBoss AS and access http://localhost:8080/wiki (or the baseUrl you specified on data import)

+- Login as admin/admin and update the Lucene index in the 'Administration' screen

 NOTE: The lucene index directory is named "lacewikiIndex" and located in the current directory.
 This is the current directory from which you started the application server!
 If you want to change this setting,